-- c.
-Report on trash measurements started in RT 2010-4: Jimmy Knowlton reported that trash count and percent area had high coefficients of variation, and that there were significant differences in area and count measurements by instrument.
+Jimmy Knowlton reported that trash count and percent area had high coefficients of variation, and that there were significant differences in area and count measurements by instrument.
 It was agreed that trash measurements are not ready for approval as CSITC parameters.
-Nevertheless, it was agreed that comparisons to the interlaboratory averages for trash, SFI, and maturity could be provided to laboratories who are voluntarily participating in such measurements. - 2.
-Discussion of the color problem: the consequences of a bimodal distribution of results: Axel Drieling demonstrated that the Round Trial results for Rd are distributed bimodally.
-(The mean values for two groups are systematically different.
-In this instance, Round Trial results for a small number of instruments are typically 3 to 4 Rd units below the average of all other instruments in the Round Trial.
-Axel reported that it is possible to identify and segregate the results from instruments providing systematically lower results based on similar instrument type, same testing company, joint quality management or regional cooperation.)
+Nevertheless, it was agreed that comparisons to the interlaboratory averages for trash, SFI, and maturity could be provided to laboratories that are voluntarily participating in such measurements.

+Axel Drieling demonstrated that the Round Trial results for Rd are distributed bi-modally.
+The Task Force approved a request from Axel to exclude the color results from identifiable groups of instruments/laboratories whose results are outside the range of expected results for Rd when calculating the Reference Values for each Round Trial evaluation.
+The Task Force agreed that other methods for determining the Rd/+b reference points (now determined by inter-laboratory average) should be studied, given the recent bimodal distribution problem.